-A list is a particular type of vector but can store mixed data types.
-In this example, we wanted to create a list with no elements and has a length of 0.
+A list is a specific vector type but can store mixed data types.
+In this example, we wanted to create a list with no elements and a length of 0.
 To initialize the empty vector of a given length, you can use the rep() function.

 your_length <- 10 empty_vec <- rep(NA, your_length) empty_vec

 NA NA NA NA NA NA NA NA NA NA

 A list is a kind of vector.
 I would say that to call a vector (a series of items of the same data type) is more specifically to call an atomic vector.
 A list, on the other side, is just a vector that can contain more than one type of data.

 So, to empty the list, you can use the vector() function but let’s see it in-depth in the following section.